Ben Jealous: Sierra Club

 Ben Jealous was appointed executive director of the Sierra Club in 2022, following the departure of Michael Brune, during a period when the environmental organization had no permanent leadership.
-Jealous’s tenure has been marked by significant internal strife, including repeated restructures and layoffs that sparked tension with staff, unions, and stakeholders.
+Jealous's tenure has been marked by significant internal strife, including repeated restructures and layoffs that sparked tension with staff, unions, and stakeholders.
 Allegations of unfair labor practices and union-busting were filed against both Jealous and the Sierra Club, contributing to growing discontent within the organization.
-In the spring of 2024, Progressive Workers Union, which represents over 50% of Sierra Club staff, conducted a vote of no confidence in Jealous’s leadership.
+In the spring of 2024, Progressive Workers Union, which represents over 50% of Sierra Club staff, conducted a vote of no confidence in Jealous's leadership.

 In April 2025, Robert D. Bullard publicly requested that the Sierra Club remove his name from its Robert Bullard Environmental Justice Award, citing unmet promises and a failure to protect the predominantly Black Shiloh community.
 His statement intensified criticism of Jealous's leadership, after Jealous was reported to have referred to Bullard and community members as "snakes" in response to public criticism.
 Bullard subsequently called for a vote of no confidence in Jealous.
 Multiple no-confidence votes from staff, volunteers, and chapters further underscored organizational unrest.
 In July 2025, Jealous took a leave of absence from his role at the Sierra Club.

 In August 2025, Jealous was removed from his position as executive director following a unanimous vote by the organization's board of directors.
 The decision was a culmination of internal disputes and allegations regarding Jealous's leadership and conduct.

 The primary allegation against Jealous centered around his behavior towards staff and his perceived lack of transparency in handling organizational matters.
 Reports surfaced that Jealous exhibited a pattern of jealousy and undermining of colleagues, particularly in relation to the Sierra Club's senior leadership and key partners.
 These actions were described as fostering a toxic work environment that diminished the organization's ability to work effectively.

 An independent investigation was launched following multiple complaints, which concluded that Jealous's leadership style had led to growing tensions within the organization.
 The investigation also uncovered claims that Jealous had publicly disparaged colleagues and worked to consolidate power in a way that alienated other stakeholders.
-In September 2025, reports also revealed that Jealous was subject to a sexual harassment and bullying complaint.
+In August 2025, Bloomberg revealed that Jealous faced a sexual harassment and bullying complaint.